Suite 1300

 Endodontic Retreatment Billing

-D3346/D3347/D3348 retreatment billing with prior treatment documentation, current radiographic pathology evidence, and written clinical narrative satisfying payer retreatment coverage requirements.
+D3346/D3347/D3348 retreatment billing with prior treatment documentation, radiographic pathology evidence, and clinical narrative satisfying payer coverage requirements.

 Apicoectomy Pre-Auth and Billing